AM-ASKY-97/online-application-form-for-the-ILS-Institute/README.md

 ### Introduction

-<p align="justify">This application is used for when a student gives their details and it will be converted to pdf format.
+<p align="justify">This application is used when a student gives their details and it will be converted to pdf format.
 It won't be saved in the database.</p>

 <p>Used Stack : HTML 5, CSS, Bootstrap, PHP, JavaScript, FPDF. </p>